garysweaver/irie/README.md

 http://localhost:3000/foobars?page_count=
 ```

+Note: to avoid having to have non-html views for count, use `include ::RestfulJson::Controller::Counts`.

-And access each page of results:
+To access each page of results:

 ```
 http://localhost:3000/foobars?page=1